 It has been shown that those of us who are highly neurotic and who experience depression and self-consciousness have blunted responses to stress tests.
 (19) When we work to change these thoughts and behaviors, we can start to re-train the HPA axis and feel better.
 Mind-body medicine techniques can help to re-train the HPA axis.
 Yoga, in particular, can help to reduce anxiety, depression, and perceived stress.
 (20) In a study on mindfulness-based stress reduction, 40% of participants had abnormal cortisol secretion patterns before the intervention and afterwards there was a change to a more normal cortisol rhythm.
 (21) The important thing is to find a mind-body medicine technique that you enjoy and will do on a regular basis.
 The more consistently you practice, the more benefits you’ll receive.
 Some examples include tai chi, meditation, deep breathing, biofeedback, the Feldenkrais method and more!
 Try them all and find out which one you like best.

 If you have chronic fatigue syndrome, don’t overlook sleep!
 Sleep deprivation and disordered sleeping cause HPA axis hyperactivity, (22) so make sure to get to get at least 7-9 hours nightly, and try to go to bed at the same time each night.
-Chris has some great tips about sleep in his upcoming book, Your Personal Paleo Code, so be sure to check that out!
+Chris has some great tips about sleep in his upcoming book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), so be sure to check that out!
 You can also read more about better sleep on this site here.

 Another successful strategy that helps a lot of my patients is practicing time management skills.
 A lot of us tend to run around like chickens with our heads cut off, trying to do everything at once but actually accomplishing very little.
 With proper time management, you can find time to fit in proper sleep, mind-body medicine, and make delicious, healthy meals and you’ll probably find that you get more done in less time.
 Check out both of Chris’ podcasts about time management here and here for more information.
 When we know exactly what we should be doing at any given moment, we spend a lot less time procrastinating.
 Plus, when we’re getting things done our stress level goes way down, helping the HPA axis to function more appropriately.